-Honeywell zone valves offer the flexibility to regulate temperature in different parts of your home.
+Honeywell zone valves offer the flexibility to regulate temperature in a home serviced by a hydronic heating system.
 A thermostat mounted in each desired location controls a specific Honeywell zone valve.
 When the thermostat calls for heat, the zone valves opens and turns on the water circulating pump to allow water flow to the area.
 At the same time, the zone valve sends a signal to the boiler and starts the burners.
 Warm water will only flow to the zone or zones indicated by individual thermostat.
 Multiple thermostats can control multiple zone valves, each one operating independently of one another.

 Determine which zone valve operates the area in question by process of elimination.
 Use the other thermostats to operate the zone valves until you have determined what thermostat controls what zone valve.
 Label each zone valve appropriately for future reference if further troubleshooting is required.